I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Sure, you don't, Pumpkin," Shego teased.
 She smiled more when Bonnie started laughing.

 "So, how about you tell me about the tournament you're hosting, sis?"
 Hego requested.
-He wanted to show that he was interested and he wanted Shego to believe that he wanted to be informed about matters going on in her life.
+He wanted to show he was interested and he wanted Shego to believe he wanted to be informed about matters going on in her life.

 "Well, that's really Kimmie's brainchild, so you have to direct all questions to her.
 I'm just there to judge and hand out medals, certificates, and belts," Shego answered.